Autumn term 2020-21

 Imperial College Careers Service

 Bill works closely with the College Careers Service.
-Their Director, Jason Yarrow, is CEP’s main point of contact.
-Jason provides CV clinics in the Centre on a regular basis, by appointment, and he and other Careers Service consultants can provide further advice on job hunting, CVs, mock interviews etc. Appointments can be booked via JobsLive.
+Becky Guppy is CEP’s main point of contact in the Careers Service.
+Online and personal CV checks are available by appointment, and Becky and other Careers Service consultants can provide further advice on job hunting, CVs, mock interviews etc. Appointments can be booked via JobsLive.
 The Careers Service also provides a detailed Careers Handbook specifically for the MSc Environmental Technology students.
 CEP alumni have access to the College Careers Service for three years after graduating and CEP alumni are able to access the CEP jobs list and email network for a lifetime (!) through our fantastic international alumni network.
 Bill is happy to see past alumni if they need any careers advice later in life.

 Careers seminars and events

-The Careers Service also has a Placement and Internship Advisor who offers regular clinics within the department to help students who wish to find internship opportunities.
+The Careers Service can also provide advice to students who wish to find internship opportunities.
 The Department and the Careers Service work actively to encourage students to find appropriate internships where there is clear benefit in doing so, while also fitting within the demands of the MSc programme.

 The Alumni Network

-Bill also works closely with Dr Celia Carling and the CEP Alumni Committee, who coordinate events and activities, bringing together CEP alumni.
+Bill also works closely with the CEP Alumni Committee, who coordinate events and activities, bringing together CEP alumni.
+The MSc course has been running for 44 years with over 5,000 alumni and are our key resource.
 An important link between the alumni and careers is the email listserve network, where jobs and internships are advertised directly from employers to alumni.
 Many major employers actively use our network to recruit new staff on a regular basis.